haskellfoundation/tech-proposals/proposals/003-perf-book.md

 ## Outcomes

 1. A freely available online book, hosted on Github
-2. A repository containing the content of the book in markdown format, infrastructure for updating it, and a contribution process and guidelines
+2. A repository containing the content of the book in markdown format, infrastructure for updating it and a contribution process
 3. Content covering the latest developments in tooling, techniques and best practices with regards to performance programming in Haskell

 ## Procedure